Virginia DUI, DWI, & DUID Charges

 - 0.1 milligrams per liter of blood for methylenedioxy-methamphetamine

 It is easy to see why one who has been arrested on a DUI, DWI, or DUID charge should have an experienced Virginia criminal attorney to represent them.
 The law in Virginia is strict and prosecutors are aggressive in trying to put those accused of drunk driving behind bars.
 The state has also adopted truth in sentencing laws, which require mandatory sentences, fines, and license revocation.
-Skilled Virginia DUI defense lawyer Thomas Soldan can provide you with the facts concerning the state’s DUI laws so that you know what you are facing.
-Call his law office today to find out more about your options for defense.
+A skilled Virginia DUI defense lawyer can provide you with the facts concerning the state’s DUI laws so that you know what you are facing.
+Call our law office today to find out more about your options for defense.